The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-In order to establish the regions of stable particle confinement, mathematical (numerical) simulations on the dynamics of a single particle or of an ensemble of charged particles confined in a quadrupole Paul trap have been carried out in \cite{Vasi13}, for different values of the air pressure.
-The sketch of the quadrupole trap geometry used is shown in Fig.~\ref{fig:trap}.
-The trap consists of four cylindrical electrodes with diameter $d = 3$ mm and length $L_m = 15$ cm, supplied by means of an a.c. voltage, and two 4.5 cm long endcap electrodes supplied with a d.c. voltage.
-The endcap electrodes are located at each extremity of the geometrical trap axis, separated at a distance of $L_h = 6$ cm apart.
-The distance between the axes of dynamical electrodes is $L_b = 1.3$ cm.
+In order to establish the regions of stable particle confinement, mathematical (numerical) simulations on the dynamics of a single particle or of an ensemble of charged particles confined in a quadrupole Paul trap are carried out in \cite{Vasi13}, for different air pressure values.
+A sketch of the quadrupole trap geometry used is shown in Fig.~\ref{fig:trap}.
+The trap consists of four cylindrical electrodes (with diameter $d = 3$ mm and length $L_m = 15$ cm) supplied by means of an a.c. voltage and two 4.5 cm long endcap electrodes supplied with a d.c. voltage.
+The endcap electrodes are located at each edge of the geometrical trap axis, separated by a distance of $L_h = 6$ cm.
+The distance between the axes of the dynamical electrodes is $L_b = 1.3$ cm.

-In \cite{Lapi13} the motion of dust particles is described by means of the Brownian dynamics, taking into account the viscosity of the buffer gas and the stochastic forces that act on dust particles, owing to the neutral and plasma particles.
-The inter-particle interaction and dust particle interaction is taken into account by considering the Coulomb forces.
+The dust particle motion is described by means of BD \cite{Lapi13}, taking into account the viscosity of the buffer gas, as well as the stochastic forces that act on dust particles owing to neutral and plasma particles.
+The inter-particle interaction and the dust particle interaction are taken into account by considering Coulomb forces.
 The dynamics of dust particles is assumed to be described by a Langevin equation:

-where $m_d$ is the dust particle mass, $r_j$ is a radius-vector for the j-th particle; j = 1, 2, ..., $N$; $N$ represents the number of dust particles; $F_{tr}(r_j) = -\nabla_i \overline{U}$ is an external potential force of the trap; $F_{int}(r_i) = -\nabla_i U$ is the force that describes pair interaction between particles, while $U$ stands for the potential energy of dusty particle interaction; $F_{mg}$ is the gravity force; $F_{Br}$ is the Langevin delta correlated source of forces which models random forces acting on a dust particle owing to the buffer gas particles; $R_d$ is the radius of a dust particle, $\eta \approx 0.02$ mPa $\cdot$ s represents the dynamical viscosity of air at SATP conditions, and $v_f$ is velocity of the air flow.
-The dust particle dynamics is simulated by the numerical integrator of the Langevin equation.
+where $m_d$ is the dust particle mass, $r_j$ is a radius-vector for the j-th particle; j = 1, 2, ..., $N$; $N$ represents the number of dust particles; $F_{tr}(r_j) = -\nabla_i \overline{U}$ is an external potential force of the trap; $F_{int}(r_i) = -\nabla_i U$ is the force that describes pair interaction between particles, while $U$ stands for the potential energy of dusty particle interaction; $F_{mg}$ is the gravity force; $F_{Br}$ is the Langevin delta correlated source of forces which models random forces acting on a dust particle, owing to buffer gas particles; $R_d$ is the radius of a dust particle, $\eta \approx 0.02$ mPa$\cdot$s represents the dynamical viscosity of air at SATP conditions and $v_f$ is the velocity of the air flow.
+Dust particle dynamics is simulated by the numerical integrator of the Langevin equation.